Planning in Hampshire

 Engaging in proposals for the Bordon-Whitehill 'eco-town'.
 Our aim is to make sure that this proposed development has suitable infrastructure, takes account of its surroundings and that it lives up to its 'eco-town' credentials - see Whitehill, Bordon - An Eco-town?.

 Reviewing proposals for major housing developments.
-Several proposed major housing sites are green field sites where CPRE feel that housing development is inappropriate.
-Proposals we continue to review include those at Barton Farm in Winchester, proposals for Basingstoke, and sites at the edge of Petersfield - see Barton Farm Campaign, Petersfield press release.
+Several proposed major housing sites are greenfield sites where CPRE feel that housing development is inappropriate.
+Some we support and some we have opposed (unsuccessfully) but even then we continue to comment on consultations.
+Major developments include Barton Farm in Winchester, major proposals for Basingstoke, and sites at the edge of Petersfield.

 Promoting affordable housing.
 We are encouraging local communities to build a few homes for rent or shared ownership on an 'exception site' in rural communities - see Chris Griffin's article The Need for Affordable Housing in Hampshire.